SecKona/SEII-Project/README.md

 #### Import in eclipse
 * Download file "MeinRecipe.zip"
-* Import the project as project from archive (File-->Import-->General-->Projects from directory or Archive-->Archive), all needed library should be automaticly set.
+* Import the project as project from archive (File-->Import-->General-->Projects from Folder or Archive-->Archive), all needed library should be automaticly set.
 * The entrance of this project is **"src/meinRecipe_Main/Main.java"**, find it and Run as Java Application

 #### Design pattern